BUBBLE

 Successful flight of BUBBLE 1

-BUBBLE 1, the first high-altitude research balloon from the student small satellite group at the University of Stuttgart, has finally been allowed to take off.
-It took a long time for the weather to cooperate and allow the launch.
-The reason was the wind, which would otherwise have carried BUBBLE 1 many kilometers or even over the Alps.
+BUBBLE 1, the first high-altitude research balloon from the University of Stuttgart's student small satellite group, is finally ready to launch.
+It took a long time for the weather to cooperate and allow for a launch.
+The reason was the wind, which would otherwise have carried BUBBLE 1 many kilometers away or even over the Alps.
 On one of the coldest days of the month, the wind was favorable and the BUBBLE team met at 9 a.m. to prepare for the launch.
-After a few final difficulties with the software, the team was able to head to the launch site at around 1pm.
+After a few final difficulties with the software, the team was able to head to the launch site at around 1 p.m.

 August 2020

-To practice tracking and recovery for their own upcoming launch, the BUBBLE team helped track a private high-altitude research balloon - a camera and some personal items were flown into the stratosphere as a payload.
-After taking off near the University of Stuttgart, the balloon reached an altitude of around 34.8 km in a two-hour flight and landed in a wooded area.
+To practice tracking and recovery for its own upcoming launch, the BUBBLE team helped track a private high-altitude research balloon – a camera and some personal items were flown into the stratosphere as payload.
+After launching near the University of Stuttgart, the balloon reached an altitude of approximately 34.8 km during a two-hour flight and landed in a wooded area.

 May 2021

-In rising summer temperatures, BUBBLE 2 successfully completed its system test - a critical milestone in the launch preparations.
-During the 2.5-hour test run, every function, such as the reliable radio connection, battery behavior and correct data recording, was tested and no problems were identified.
+With summer temperatures on the rise, BUBBLE 2 has successfully completed its system test—a critical milestone in the launch preparations.
+During the 2.5-hour test run, every function was tested, including reliable radio communication, battery performance, and accurate data recording, and no problems were found.

 June 2021